-On the 26th of the 9th month, letters to the 4th of 3d mo. and extracts from the journal of Daniel Wheeler, to the 20th of the 2nd month, 1835, were received, from which it appears, that during their stay at Sydney, they had several opportunities of conversation with a number of persons of different religious persuasions, and were also frequently in the company of members of the Government.
-On the 27th of 1st month, they had an interview with the Governor, and another on the 12th of 2nd month, when on the point of sailing, principally on the subject of the visit to Norfolk Island, in which a kind feeling towards our friends was manifested.
-Whilst they were at Sydney, a Temperance Society was established, as also one for the education of children on the British and Foreign School Society's system.
-Our friends were detained there longer than they anticipated, the principal cause of which, the following extracts, &c. will explain.
+On the 26th of the Ninth month, letters to the 4th of Third month, and extracts from the Journal of Daniel Wheeler, to the 20th of Second month, 1835, were received, from which it appears, that during their stay at Sidney, they had several opportunities of conversation with a number of persons of different religious persuasions, and were also frequently in the company of members of the government.
+On the 27th of First month, they had an interview with the governor, and another on the 12th of Second month, when on the point of sailing, principally on the subject of the visit to Norfolk Island, in which a kind feeling towards our friends was manifested.
+Whilst they were at Sidney, a Temperance Society was established, as also one for the education of children on the British and Foreign School Society's system.
+Our friends were detained there longer than they anticipated, the principal cause of which, the following extracts, &c., will explain.

-Ist mo.
-27th, (Third-day,) D. W. writes: "For the last three or four days I have been in a low and stripped situation; and while anxious to be getting on our way towards the Islands, could not come to any decision and clearness sufficient to enable me to fix the time for our sailing.
-This morning, dear James Backhouse asked me if I had felt any thing as to another public meeting with the inhabitants of Sydney."
+First month 27th, (third-day,) Daniel Wheeler writes: "For the last three or four days I have been in a low and stripped situation; and while anxious to be getting on our way towards the islands, could not come to any decision and clearness sufficient to enable me to fix the time for our sailing.
+This morning, dear James Backhouse asked me if I had felt any thing as to another public meeting with the inhabitants of Sidney."
 This subject occupied their close and serious consideration, when they unitedly agreed that one should be appointed to be held the following first-day evening, as the most suitable time, and that extensive notice should be given thereof.
-D. W. adds: "I feel relieved, and willing to take a share with him in that exercise of mind, which, with me, at all times, precedes a prospect of such magnitude and importance."
+Daniel Wheeler adds: "I felt relieved, and willing to take a share with him in that exercise of mind, which, with me, at all times, precedes a prospect of such magnitude and importance."

-The old Court House was again procured, and the meeting held at six o'clock on the evening of the following first-day, the 1st of 2nd month, which was as numerously attended as the former one, and proved a relieving opportunity.
+The old court-house was again procured, and the meeting held at six o'clock on the evening of the following first-day, the 1st of Second month, which was as numerously attended as the former one, and proved a relieving opportunity.